 Before you start scheduling, determine which type of meeting will best convey your brand and the value of working with you.
 The three most common meeting types include:

 - Phone call: Phone calls are definitely the easiest option for everyone.
 You don’t have to worry about an internet connection, and you can even take calls while you’re on the go.
-However, phone meetings can be limiting without visual aids or body language.
+However, phone meetings can be limited without visual aids or body language.
 These might be best for touching base with current clients, but not meeting with leads or new clients.

 - Video: Unlike a phone call, you have more visual aids when you set up a video call.
 It can be better to see someone so you make sure you aren’t cutting each other off and you’re seeing their face to understand how they feel about the information.
 The con with video calls is that they aren’t simple for everyone, and faulty internet connections can actually make it much more difficult to understand each other.

-- In-person: Like video meetings, in-person allow you build a strong relationship from the start with a verbal and non-verbal connection.
+- In-person: Like video meetings, in-person allow you to build a strong relationship from the start with a verbal and non-verbal connection.
 Oftentimes, clients can be more comfortable in person when you both have more time to talk casually before getting into the meeting content.
 When deciding between in-person or virtual meetings, consider what’s easier for your client.
 You might not want to make them travel and worry about parking, but it can be best if it’s easy to come together.

 3. Take meeting reminders off your plate